 Instructor permission is required before a student can leave the room during a final exam.
 Failure to secure such permission may result in the exam being disallowed.

 The Office of the Registrar will endeavor to ensure that students do not have conflicting final examinations and will set the final exam schedule in such a way that limits the number of students having more than two exams in any one day.
-In the exceptional case where a student does have an exam conflict involved faculty are encouraged to work cooperatively to accommodate the student, with assistance from the Office of Academic Administration when required.
+In the exceptional case where a student does have an exam conflict involved faculty are encouraged to work cooperatively to accommodate the student, with assistance from the Office of Academic Affairs when required.

 When students are scheduled for more than two exams on one day, they are welcome to seek accommodation at the discretion of the faculty involved.
 Faculty members are permitted to reschedule a student’s final under these circumstances, but are not required to do so.